BayB33/BayB33/README.md

 - 👋 Hi, I’m Tom.
 I'm French.
 - 👀 I’m training in web development and programming.
-- 🌱 I've started to code in HTML, CSS and JavaScript and program with C first and then transitioned to Python and Flask.
+- 🌱 I've started to code in HTML, CSS and JavaScript and program in C first and then transitioned to Python and Flask.
 - 💞️ I’m looking to collaborate on beginners projects to practice what I'm learning, to see how to work on a project from scratch, to see how to work collaboratively and also to get to know developpers.
 - 📫 How to reach me : thomasraymond.d@gmail.com